anayghatpande/MLME-occupancy_prediction/README.md

 # MLML-occupancy_prediction
-All folders containing different methods implemented for the project. for running the script following required libraries has to be installed and import in python. python version 3.9
+All folders containing different training methods implemented for the project. for running the script following required libraries has to be installed and import in python. python version 3.9